AbhinavAdarsh/AnomalyDetection/README.md

 Getting Started

-.apk file can be directly installed in any GPPS enabled android smartphone.
+.apk file can be directly installed in any GPS enabled android smartphone.

 Deployment